 To accomplish this, you need to keep a few factors in mind.
 You’ll need to pay attention to the amount of light to which you expose your artwork, the relative humidity, and the temperature of the storage environment.

-According to the Smithsonian, the ideal storage spaceOpens in a new tab. for oil paintings is dust-free, as dark as possible, has a constant relative humidity of 45 to 55 %, and has a stable temperature range of 65 to 70°F (18 to 21°C).
+According to the Smithsonian, the ideal storage space for oil paintings is dust-free, as dark as possible, has a constant relative humidity of 45 to 55 %, and has a stable temperature range of 65 to 70°F (18 to 21°C).

 Before storage, cover the face of each painting with a sheet of acid-free paper, and wrap each artwork individually in some padding and a thick cardboard box.
 If you cannot store each painting in its own horizontal drawer, do not stack them on top of each other, as the pressure will damage the paintings.